goarray/PlanetBiomGenerator/Readme.md

 - Generates one [ANAM].biom file per planet

+- *New* generates planet """textures""" (seriously, I'm just figuring this out)

 - Includes a batch tool to automate generation

-- `Biomes.csv` includes all generic base game biomes, excluding named ones (like sandyearth, etc.)
+- `Biomes.csv` includes all generic base game biomes and RGB color codes used by the texture generator.
+Excludes named biomes (like sandyearth, etc.)

 ## xEdit Automation Scripts